flora-gr/coding-dojo/rendering/README.md

 - You have complex widgets that don’t change often but are inside a frequently updating parent.
 - You want to optimize animations or scrolling performance.
 - You’re profiling your app using Flutter DevTools (it visually shows repaint boundaries).
+However, RepaintBoundary can increase memory usage if overused.

 ## 🧪 In This Assignment
 You’ll explore and apply performance optimizations in a sample Flutter app.